davegoblue/TestCodingShortcuts/Exercise003.md

 Updated the code so there is a final combined matrix where each row includes EV (column 53) and hand type (column 54).
 Optimized code to be further function-driven for a cleaner work space.
 Next step will be to learn how to lookup against an aggregated matrix.
 Saved latest version as Exercise003_v004.R (overwrote old version).

 ##### **_03-MAR-2016_**
-Cleaned the code and identified the worst of the time problems.
-Next step will be to speed some of these up.
+Cleaned the code and identified rough magnitude of time by component.
+Significantly reduced this in one area by replacing a for-loop with match(), cutting processing time in this step by >95%.
+There are two other locations to investigate for speed improvement.
 Next step after that will be to learn how to lookup against an aggregated matrix.
-Saved latest version as Exercise003_v005.R (new working version).
+Saved as Exercise003_v005.R (new working version).